amanvell/nkmedia/README.md

 * [MCU](https://webrtcglossary.com/mcu/) based multi audio/video conferences
 * [SFU](https://webrtcglossary.com/sfu/) (or mixed SFU+MCU) WebRTC distribution.
 * Recording (with or without transcoding).
-* Abstract API, independant of every specific backend.
+* Abstract API, independent of every specific backend.
 * Downloads, installs and monitors automatically instances of Janus, Freeswitch and Kurento, using [Docker](https://www.docker.com) containers.
 * Supports thousands of simultaneous connections, with WebRTC and SIP.
 * Robust and highly scalable, using all available processor cores automatically.